danclien/dan-learns-spacemacs/README.md

 ## To Learn

+* Find in file
+* Go to line number
+* Block editing
 * Figure out what `helm` is
 * How to set up a project folder and navigate quickly between files
   * Ignoring files listed in `.gitignore`